2025 SWA Sponsored Contests

 Timetable for contest entrants

-Placement in SWA contests will be announced LIVE during our 50th Anniversary Conference, June 7-11.
-2024, at Epworth by the Sea in St. Simons Island, GA.
+Placement in SWA contests will be announced LIVE during our 2025 Conference, June 6-10.
+2025, at Epworth by the Sea in St. Simons Island, GA.

 A list of winners will be posted on SWA’s website within a week of the live awards ceremony and in the summer issue of our Purple Pros newsletter.